gamesbook/pyprototypr/docs/worked_example.md

 You can see that the `Create()` instruction has now been expanded with a list of new details appearing inside the brackets.
 These items are called *properties* and each item is separated by a ",".
-Each **property** is defined by a name, followed by an "=" sign, and then a value of some kind.
+Each **property** is defined by a name, followed by an "=" (equals) sign, and then a value of some kind.

 In this case, the `pagesize` property has been set equal to a value of *A3* (note, there are **no** *""* delimiters around the term *A3*), and a specific